 Although it’s not essential to get a mortgage in principle, getting one will certainly make your journey much smoother and more convenient in every way.

 Besides, you will get a clear concept of how much you can afford to spend your money on buying a house, ultimately knowing your worth and ability.
-Another interesting thing is that you will be able to know how the estate agents and sellers see up to you, because if in their eyes you are a stable person financially, then obviously you will get the amount you want.
+Another interesting thing is that you will be able to know how the estate agents and sellers see you, because if in their eyes you are a stable person financially, then obviously you will get the amount you want.

 2. Find a new house: 1 – 10 weeks